subquery/documentation/docs/quickstart/quickstart_chains/arbitrum.md

 :::

-This will create a new directory (or update the existing) `src/types` which contain generated entity classes for each type you have defined previously in `schema.graphql`.
-These classes provide type-safe entity loading, read and write access to entity fields - see more about this process in [the GraphQL Schema](../../build/graphql.md).
-All entites can be imported from the following directory:
+This will create a new directory (or update the existing one) `src/types` which contains generated entity classes for each type you have defined previously in `schema.graphql`.
+These classes provide type-safe entity loading, and read and write access to entity fields - see more about this process in [the GraphQL Schema](../../build/graphql.md).
+All entities can be imported from the following directory:

 ```ts
 import { Dividend, User } from "../types";